intel-analytics/BigDL-2.x/pyzoo/zoo/examples/rayexample/rl_pong/README.md

 See [here](https://analytics-zoo.github.io/master/#ProgrammingGuide/rayonspark/) for more details for RayOnSpark support in Analytics Zoo.

-## Requirements
-- Python 3.5 or 3.6
-- JDK 1.8
-- Apache Spark 2.4.3 ( ≥ 2.4.0 )
-- Analytics-Zoo 0.6.0
-- Ray 0.6.6 and above
-- Gym and gym[atari]

 ## Prepare environments
-We recommend you to use [**Anaconda**](https://www.anaconda.com/distribution/#linux) to prepare the environments.
 Follow steps 1 to 4 [here](https://analytics-zoo.github.io/master/#ProgrammingGuide/rayonspark/#steps-to-run-rayonspark) to prepare environment.

 You also need to install **Gym** in your conda environment and make sure your pyspark version is above 2.4.0.